Kazakh culture and traditions

 Kazakhstan is a multinational and multicultural country with a vast territory.
 Kazakh culture is not only a mixture of nations but it has also inherited a lot from different nearby cultures including China, Mongolia and the other Turkic cultures (like Kyrgyzstan) and of course Russia.
 Despite such a blend of cultures, each different nation of Kazakhstan has carefully preserved its cultural traditions and customs.

 lothing that has adapted to the harsh steppe climate, the nomad lifestyle of Kazakhs including games, crafts and several celebration rituals.
+The best way to observe the Kazakh culture is through our Kazakhstan Tours or Central Asia Tours.
+Kazakh culture, like the other Central Asian cultures, also draw from the Zoroastrianism, better known as the fire worshipping.

 Culture of Kazakhstan